addhen/kanalytics/docs/index.md

 # KAnalytics
 KAnalytics is a powerful Kotlin Multiplatform library that streamlines analytics integration across Android and iOS applications.
-It provides a unified, type-safe API for tracking user events while simplifying cross-platform analytics management.
+It provides a unified, type safe API for tracking user events while simplifying cross-platform analytics management.

 ## Motivation